Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Experiments

 For multi-person pose estimation or tracking, there are mainly 2 protocols of data split used in prior works~\cite{benzine2020pandanet,reddy2021tessetrack}.
 Protocol 1 follows~\cite{reddy2021tessetrack} where 3 views HD cameras ($3, 13, 23$) and all the haggling videos of version 1.2 are used.
 The training and testing video split follows~\cite{reddy2021tessetrack,joo2019towards}, and the evaluation metrics follow~\cite{reddy2021tessetrack,tu2020voxelpose}.
 Protocol 2 follows~\cite{benzine2020pandanet,fabbri2020compressed} where 4 scenarios (Haggling, Mafia, Ultimatum, Pizza) are selected.
 The testing set is composed of HD videos of camera 16 and 30, and the training set includes videos of other 28 cameras.
 The evaluation metrics follow~\cite{benzine2020pandanet,fabbri2020compressed}.
-In our method, every $10th$ frame of the original video is sampled and the image resolution used is $540\times960$.
+Since the speed motion of this dataset is slower than JTA dataset, we downsample to 3 FPS to avoid too much redundancy during training and use the image resolution $540\times960$ as the input.
+We also provide test results of 6 FPS with the model trained on 3 FPS, denoted by Ours~(${\scriptstyle T=4}$, 6 FPS).

 The results of protocol 1 are shown in Tab.~\ref{tab:panoptic-evaluation1}.
 Our method outperforms VoxelPose~\cite{tu2020voxelpose}: 22.6mm (+33\%) on MPJPE and 14mm (+27\%) on relative MPJPE.
+As for its following work VoxelTrack~\cite{zhang2022voxeltrack}, we also exceeds 22.1mm on MPJPE.
 Compare with TesseTrack~\cite{reddy2021tessetrack}, Ours~(${\scriptstyle T=4}$) shows higher pose tracking accuracy (81.7 vs 76.0 of MOTA), but lower accuracy on MPJPE, which might be because TesseTrack uses HRNet as the backbone (around 100M parameters) while ours only uses ResNet50 (43M parameters).
-For protocol 2, we show comparison with three recent works~\cite{zanfir2018deep,fabbri2020compressed,benzine2020pandanet} in Tab.~\ref{tab:panoptic-evaluation2}.
-Snipper performs better on F1 scores and MPJPE in all five sequences except for the Ultimatum sequence, where PandaNet~\cite{benzine2020pandanet} achieves 7.3mm lower than ours.
+For protocol 2, we show comparison with six recent works~\cite{zanfir2018deep,fabbri2020compressed,benzine2020pandanet,benzine2021single,jin2022single,wang2022distribution} in Tab.~\ref{tab:panoptic-evaluation2}.
+Snipper performs better on F1 scores and MPJPE in all six sequences except for the Ultimatum sequence, where PandaNet~\cite{benzine2020pandanet} achieves 7.3mm lower than ours.
 For tracking, Snipper achieves over 90\% MOTA.
 For motion prediction, ours~(${\scriptstyle t=T+1}$) and ours~(${\scriptstyle t=T+2}$) in both protocol 1 and 2 have competitive results on MPJPE, only about 3 and 5mm of worse than ours~(${\scriptstyle T=4}$) with the observed motion (see Tab.~\ref{tab:panoptic-evaluation2}).